The Story

 A city in Kosovo.
 Winters where children sat in classrooms with broken windows — coats on, breath visible, notebooks open.

 Families paying three times the European average for electricity.
 Power cuts without warning.
-A bus that came — sometimes.

 Chapter I · The City